Code-Institute-Submissions/Milestone-1-Project-3/README.md

-# D2R2 quantum server cluster introduction site
+# D2R2 Quantum Server Cluster Introduction Site

 The site was created to introduce and create expectations for a new company service.